 SMP Performance Outcomes

 Each year, the Office of the Inspector General (OIG) completes an annual performance report on the SMP projects.
-The 2018 OIG report documents the following outcomes for 2017 activities:
+The 2019 OIG SMP Performance Report documents the following outcomes for 2018 activities:

-- Community Outreach Events: SMP projects reached 1.9 million people through 26,429 group outreach and education events.
+- Community Outreach Events: In 2018, SMP projects reached 1.7 million people through 26,932 group outreach and education events.

 Resources and Useful Links